Mario-paul/kata-tester/kata-template/README.md

 # kata-template

-Copy this directory into the correct level kyu directory of your kata, and prep the file according to the main [README.md](https://github.com/Mario-paul/kata-tester/blob/main/README.md) file.
+Copy this directory into the correct level kyu directory of your kata, and prep the .js file(s) according to the main [README.md](https://github.com/Mario-paul/kata-tester/blob/main/README.md) file as well is this one.

 ## .js Files Explained